Demystifying Chinese Idioms: A Comprehensive Guide for Beginners

 In the bitterly cold winter of 207 B.C., the commander Xiang Yu was at the head of a ragged force of 50,000 rebels.
 Their enemy was the Imperial army of the seemingly invincible Qin Empire under the leadership of Zhang Han.

 The emperor sent Zhang Han south to put down the rebellion by any means necessary and placed more than 300,000 imperial soldiers under his command.
 To the shock and horror of his lieutenants, rebel general Xiang Yu decided that instead of hiding and waiting for the Qin forces to hunt him down and destroy his army, he would attack them.

 He readied the army for battle and made for the Yellow River.
 Upon crossing the river, he again horrified his men by ordering that they sink their own ships, destroy their cooking utensils, and bring only enough provisions for 3 days.

 The rebel Xiang Yu’s message was clear: victory or death.
 In the nine engagements that followed, Xiang Yu’s rebel soldiers are said to “each have taken on ten foes.”
-After losing more than 100,000 of his men, Xiang Yu’s enemy fled.
+After losing more than 100,000 of his men, Zhang Han and his imperial troops turned and fled.